Periods and harmonic analysis on spherical varieties: Strongly tempered varieties

 Let $\pi=I_P^G(\sigma)$ as in the statement with $\pi_H\ne 0$.
 We establish a series of claims:

 \begin{itemize} \item Every $H$-distinguished direct summand of $\pi$ belongs to the support of Plancherel measure for $L^2(X)$. \end{itemize}

 This follows by approximating matrix coefficients : Suppose that $\pi_0$ is an $H$-distinguished direct summand of $\pi$, so that we are given a $G$-morphism $M: \pi_0 \rightarrow C^{\infty}(X)$.
-The idea is now to approximate the matrix coefficients of $\pi_0$ by truncating functions in the image of $M$:
+The idea is now to approximate the matrix coefficients of $\pi_0$ by truncating functions in the image of $M$.
+For a fixed open compact subgroup $J$, partition $X$ into $J$-fixed subsets: